 - Prior to Windows 10, version 1703, no more than 2 distinct clock types can be used simultaneously by any system loggers.
 For example, if one active system logger is using the "CPU cycle counter" clock type, and another active system logger is using the "Query performance counter" clock type, then any attempt to start a system logger using the "System time" clock type will fail because it would require the activation of a third clock type.
 Because of this limitation, Microsoft strongly recommends that system loggers do not use the "System time" clock type.

 - Starting with Windows 10, version 1703, the clock type restriction has been removed.
 All three clock types can now be used simultaneously by system loggers.

-To specify the NT Kernel Logger session, set SessionName to KERNEL_LOGGER_NAME and the Wnode.Guid member of Properties to SystemTraceControlGuid.
-If you do not, ETW overrides the GUID value and sets it to SystemTraceControlGuid.
+To specify an NT Kernel Logger session, set SessionName to KERNEL_LOGGER_NAME and the Wnode.Guid member of Properties to SystemTraceControlGuid.
+If you do not specify the GUID as SystemTraceControlGuid, ETW will override the GUID value and set it to SystemTraceControlGuid.

 Windows 2000: To start the kernel session, the session name must be KERNEL_LOGGER_NAME and the GUID must be SystemTraceControlGuid.

 To specify a private logger session, set Wnode.Guid member of Properties to the provider's control GUID, not the private logger session's control GUID.
 The provider must have registered the GUID before you call StartTrace.